 If you’re tired of sweet chocolate cakes, this recipe for Mexican devil’s food cake will come as a delightful change of pace.
 It looks incredible when the ancho chile-infused layers are piled on top of each other interspersed with whipped cream, strawberries, and toasted almonds, and it tastes amazing—but add a little cayenne for more of a kick.
 (If you’re into the idea, see our Mexican Chocolate Menu for more sweet and spicy chocolate combinations.)
 Get our Mexican Devil’s Food Cake recipe.

 This is a dense, deeply chocolaty cake that is absolutely over the top when you add the fudge frosting—a real chocoholic recipe.
-Sour cream and a whole cup of buttermilk in the batter make for a soft, spongy crumb that begs for a glass of milk.
+Sour cream enriches said frosting and a whole cup of buttermilk in the batter makes for a soft, spongy crumb that begs for a glass of milk.
 Try this recipe with a vanilla, mocha, or coffee frosting to tone down the rich chocolate flavors; but then again, why would you want to do that?
-Get the Chocolate Fudge Cake recipe.
+Get the Ultimate Chocolate Cake with Fudge Frosting recipe.

 If you like malted milk balls, you’ll love our recipe for triple malt chocolate cake.
 Malted milk powder is easy to find at your local grocery store, normally in the baking aisle.
 That combined with vanilla malt frosting and a garnish of a whole cup of chopped-up malted milk balls makes this a malt-lover’s dream.
 Use up any leftover malted milk powder in malted milkshakes to serve alongside a slice of this cake for an old-fashioned soda fountain experience you’ll never forget.
 Get our Triple Malt Chocolate Cake recipe.